-Even though the BLM plan notes that they have failed to create and update HMAPs, asks for funding, since the 2020 plan began BLM has not begun a single scoping period for an HMAP for a herd that has none.
+Even though the BLM plan notes that they have failed to create and update HMAPs, they ask for funding to address the deficit, since the 2020 plan began BLM has not begun a single scoping period for an HMAP for a herd that has none.

-The taxpayer should not be shouldered with the mounting expenses of the program while BLM fails to use funding to create responsible decision-making.
+The taxpayer should not be shouldered with the mounting expenses of the program while BLM fails to use funding to create responsible plans for management.